ModelEarth/useeio.js/footprint/schema.md

 Database name: **US-2020-17schema** (Which indictes the 2017 schema.)

-TO DO: Also create partial databases for other countries with additional downloads from exiobase.
-(Added a parameter output="notUS" oassed to <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">ran exiobase_downloads.py</a> to omit the US-specific BEA data.)
+TO DO: Also output partial databases for other countries with additional downloads from exiobase.
+(Add a parameter output="notUS" passed to <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">ran exiobase_downloads.py</a> to omit the US-specific BEA data.)

 Row totals below are for the 6 .csv files in the [US-2020-17schema](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/exiobase/US/2020) which merges 2020 Exiobase trade data and US BEA.<!--
 	<a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio/output">Exiobase+BEA output for 2019</a>.